-During the summer months, place them on a HOT Grill for a couple minutes to give them that delicious caramelized glazed look and crispiness.
+During the summer months, place them on a HOT grill for a couple of minutes to give them that delicious caramelized glazed look and crispiness.
 We use these awesome Grill mats to get the grill marks without Burning the wings.
-(They’re washable, reusable and last ages, I’ve had mine for a couple years now, I LOVE IT).
+(They’re washable, reusable and last ages, I’ve had mine for a couple of years now, I LOVE IT).

 Alternatively, if wings are too expensive in your area, regular drumsticks, which are frequently 99¢ a lb, also work great.